Piazza Armerina

 Piazza Armerina (Gallo-Italic of Sicily: Ciazza; Sicilian: Chiazza) is a comune in the province of Enna of the autonomous island region of Sicily, southern Italy.

 History

 The city of Piazza (as it was called before 1862) developed during the Norman domination in Sicily (11th century), when Lombards settled the central and eastern part of Sicily.

-But the area had been inhabited since prehistoric times.
+The area has been inhabited since prehistoric times.
 The city flourished during Roman times, as shown by the large mosaics at the patrician Villa Romana del Casale.

-Remains, artifacts of old settlements and a necropolis from the 8th century BC were found in the territory of the comune.
+Remains, artefacts of old settlements and a necropolis from the 8th century BC were found in the territory of the commune.

-Boris Giuliano (1930-1979) was born in Piazza Armerina.
+Boris Giuliano (1930–1979) was born in Piazza Armerina.

 Main sights

 The town is famous chiefly for its monumental Roman villa with its exceptional mosaics in the Villa Romana del Casale, about 3 km to the southwest.

 It also has a range of significant architecture dating from medieval through the 18th century.
 The medieval history of the city is manifest in some of its houses, which show Norman or Gothic architecture.
 The main landmarks include a range of architectural styles: